Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 After defeating both Tomasina and Kyshumu she turns Kyshumu into cyber.beast she tells everyone as I was saying cyber.beast are former cybervators.
 He precedes to disengage everyone's delimiter turning them into cyber.beast

-Airiona learns and maybe informs everyone else that cyber.beast was once cybervators tools meant for citizens that Citizens were meant to be more than mere spectators this is what Airiona initially wanted to hide.
+Spike learns and maybe informs everyone else that cyber.beast was once cybervators tools meant for citizens that Citizens were meant to be more than mere spectators this is what Spike initially wanted to hide.

-Max and Jax team back up to fight Airiona by fusing together
+Max and Jax team back up to fight Spike by fusing together

-Max creates a new virus based on the one Airiona used that will free all the Cybervators
+Max creates a new virus based on the one Spike used that will free all the Cybervators

 Everyone buys time so that Max can complete the algorithm

-Airiona tries to use Yahaira's Cyber.Beast after failing many times before
+Spike tries to use Yahaira's Cyber.Beast after failing many times before

-- It is Airiona that learns who Max really is.
-Max is on the verge of losing is still trying to convince Airiona to stop while fighting along with Tomasima tries to stop Airiona from telling the tail to inform Max by telling him the story of the Cybervators.
+- It is Spike that learns who Max really is.
+Max is on the verge of losing is still trying to convince Spike to stop while fighting along with Tomasima tries to stop Spike from telling the tail to inform Max by telling him the story of the Cybervators.

   Max responds with what does that story have to do with.

-  After realizing his fault in the situation While fighting Airiona Max tells him that it is him he should is angry at that his hate should be pointed at him rather than the world.
+  After realizing his fault in the situation While fighting Spike Max tells him that it is him he should is angry at that his hate should be pointed at him rather than the world.

-  Airiona tells Max that he's right and precedes to turn Max into a cyber.beast.
+  Spike tells Max that he's right and precedes to turn Max into a cyber.beast.

-  Airiona: you can tell him Aarock
+  Spike: you can tell him Aarock

-  Airiona tells Max it is because you have been lied to this entire time.
+  Spike tells Max it is because you have been lied to this entire time.
 Well remember the limiters we learned about.
 That head/neck band you are wearing it is not a keepsake it's a restraint.

   Aarock: They fear citizens but they fear your power even more Max